 Natural beauty, entertainment, and family attractions combine in Reno, which is why it's such an incredible place to spend a vacation.

-Another great thing about Reno is its packed events schedule.
+A great thing about Reno is its packed events schedule.
 From the Great Reno Balloon Race in September to the Reno Rodeo in June, and the mouth-watering Best in the West Nugget Rib Cook-off on Labor Day, there will almost certainly be something on during your stay.

 Staying in Reno also puts you within a short drive of Lake Tahoe.
 Whether you visit to try your skills on the famous ski slopes, or you want to take a boat out onto the massive lake during the summer months, Lake Tahoe is one of the country's premier outdoor destinations.

 Reno is also situated in the middle of some jaw-dropping desert scenery and there are plenty of ways to enjoy it.
 Rent mountain bikes and take them to Rancho San Rafael Regional Park, go kayaking in Wingfield Park, or time your visit to coincide with the unique Burning Man Festival, which creates a temporary city every year to host its creative visitors.